Bioavailability: How your body uses nutrients correctly

 Why your body doesn't utilize every nutrient equally well

-This can make the difference between more energy, better health and real performance.
+This can make the difference between more energy, better health, and real performance.

-"Healthy eating" is more than just the food on your plate.
+"Healthy eating" is more than just food on your plate.
 It's not just about what you eat, but about how much your body can actually get from it.

 Here are some practical tips to help you improve the bioavailability of your nutrients: